How to format a hard drive, SSD, or USB flash drive

 If you want to format a write-protected USB flash drive, you must first disable the write protection, then proceed with formatting the flash drive.
 See: How to enable or disable write-protection on a USB flash drive.

-Basic format using My Computer in Windows
+Basic format using My Computer in Microsoft Windows

 - Find the appropriate drive icon and right-click it.